 The non disclosure agreement (NDA) - What you need to know about it!

-This means that the contracting parties have a free hand in shaping the content, provided it does not violate applicable law, statutory regulations and prohibitions or morality.
+This means that the contracting parties have a free hand in shaping the content, provided that it does not violate applicable law, statutory regulations and prohibitions or morality.

 - In which cases does a non disclosure agreement NDA make sense?

-- Unilateral and bilateral confidentiality agreements
+- Unilateral and bilateral non disclosure agreements

 - Typical contents of a non disclosure agreement NDA